Invarion/invarion-docs/docs/rapid-online/the-invarion-cloud/Folders.md

 ## Folders actions

-You can see available actions for the folder by clicking on the "three dots" button near its name.
+You can see available actions for the folder by clicking on the ****three dots**** button near its name.
 This will open folder's context menu with all options listed.

 ![Folder Actions](./assets/Folder_Actions.png)